What Is an Oxygen Tank?

 Medical Oxygen Tank Safety

-Many patients who use home and portable oxygen tanks wonder about the safety of storing the tanks.
-When care is taken in using and storing the tanks, the potential for fire and other hazards is minimized.
+Many patients who use home and portable oxygen tanks wonder about oxygen tank safety and the safety of storing the tanks.
+When oxygen tank safety is first and foremost on your mind each time you use your oxygen tank, the potential for fire and other hazards is minimized.
+Still, it is a good idea to be well educated and up to date on oxygen tank safety to ensure that you are taking all the necessary precautions.

 - Keep the tanks at least ten feet from stoves, fireplaces, candles or any other open flame.